-John Roedel’s final line refers to the response of our lungs: she said: “what took you so long?’
+John’s final line refers to the question raised by the lungs when she said: “what took you so long?’

-There is no answer to that question on offer.
-This website raises several alternatives and you may have given me your answers in the Finals Paper
+There is no answer to that question on offer in the poem.
+This website discusses several alternatives and you can give me your answers in my spoof Finals Paper

 I have been on the scenic route,